 In the U.S., tax court judges are assigned by the President of the United States.
 Unlike judges on most other federal courts, who typically serve for life (or until they retire), tax court judges serve terms of 15 years.
 But, there is no limit to the number of terms that they are permitted to serve.
 If a tax court judge has been doing his or her job competently, the President will typically re-appoint them whenever their term expires, effectively giving them life tenure.

-U.S. tax courts are distinct in that individuals who are not licensed to practice law in California, or any other U.S. jurisdiction, are allowed to represent clients before tax court.
-Non-lawyers who want to practice before the Tax Court do have to take an exam demonstrating that they have a good knowledge of tax law.
-Typically, non-lawyers who practice before the tax courts are experienced accountants.
+U.S. tax courts are distinct in that individuals who are not licensed to practice law in Texas, or any other U.S. jurisdiction, are permitted to represent clients before tax court.
+Non-lawyers who want to practice before the Tax Court do have to take an exam demonstrating that they have a good familiarity of tax law.
+Normally, non-lawyers who practice before the tax courts are experienced accountants.
 However, licensed attorneys can practice before tax courts without taking the special exam.

-Do I Need a La Mesa, California Tax Attorney?
+Do I Need a Lamesa, Texas Tax Attorney?